They asked Andrew Murray the greatest thought that had ever entered his mind. “My accountability to God,” he said.

 Do not misunderstand.
-We’re not wishing anyone to die and not putting a hex on anyone.
-Just saying that a little scare would do some people a lot of good.
+We’re not wishing anyone to die and not putting a hex on anybody.
+Only that a little scare would do some people a lot of good.

-Somewhere I heard of a preacher who was witnessing to a seatmate on an airplane.
-Nearby a college-age couple–a boy and a girl–were taking it in and scoffing.
-These smarties were too sophisticated for such religious bunk.
+A preacher was witnessing to a seatmate on an airplane.
+Nearby a couple of college students–a boy and a girl–were taking it in and belittling the preacher and scoffing at people who simply had too much religion for their own good.
+These young intellectuals were too modern and too sophisticated for such religious bunk.

-Suddenly, the plane shuddered and began to shake.
+All of a sudden, the plane lurched and began to shake.
 The turbulence was horrendous and frightening.
 The plane dropped perhaps a hundred feet or so, but it felt like a mile.
 Then, just as quickly, the air smoothed out and the plane resumed its flight as though nothing had happened.

 The preacher continued his explanation of the gospel with the lady, but he could not help noticing that the college kids had grown quiet and attentive.
 They wanted to know about God.
 He had their undivided attention.

-In my humble opinion, the church bosses and preacher-killers in some churches could stand a rude awakening now before they get the real one awaiting just over the horizon, the one the Heavenly Father is preparing for them.
-If they did, they would realize:
+In my opinion, the church bosses and preacher-killers in some churches could stand a rude awakening now before they get the real one awaiting just over the horizon, the one the Heavenly Father is preparing for them.
+If they had such an awakening, they would realize several things—

-–This is not my church.
+–This is not my church, and it’s not yours.
 It belongs to the Lord Jesus Christ.
 He died for it and I didn’t.

 –Jesus takes personally how I treat His church and how we all treat His preachers, His messengers.
-(For reference on this, consider how our Lord spoke of God taking personally the treatment of His servants–Matthew 21:33-41; 22:1-7.
-See also what Jesus told His apostles as He sent them out.
-That’s Matthew 10:40 and Luke 10:16).
+Consider how our Lord spoke of God taking personally the treatment of His servants–Matthew 21:33-41; 22:1-7.
+See also what Jesus told His apostles as He sent them out to preach.
+That’s Matthew 10:40 and Luke 10:16.